openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 ![Care Portal](../images/Screenshot_care_portal.png)

 This replicates the functions you will find on your Nightscout screen under the "+" symbol which allows you to add notes to your records.
 Functions such as recording when you change a pump site, or insulin cartridge should be self explanatory.

-BUT this section does not issue any commands to your pump.
-So if you add a bolus using this screen it simply makes a note of this on your Nightscout record, the pump won't be instructed to deliver a bolus.
+**BUT this section does not issue any commands to your pump!** So if you add a bolus using this screen it simply makes a note of this on your Nightscout record, the pump won't be instructed to deliver a bolus.

+### Carb correction

+Care portal can be used to correct faulty carb entries (i.e. you over- or underestimated carbs).

+1. Check and remember actual COB on homescreen.
+2. Delete carbs in treatment tab.
+3. Make sure carbs are deleted successfully by checking COB on homescreen again.
+   -> If carbs are not deleted as intended and you add additional carbs as explained here (4.), COB will be to high and that might lead to too high inuslin delivery.
+4. Enter correct carb amount through care portal and make sure to set the correct event time.

 ## Loop, MA, AMA, SMB
 You don't normally need to worry about these, they show the results of the OpenAPS algorithm which runs each time the system gets a fresh reading from the CGM.
 These are discussed elsewhere.